GrammaticalFramework/gf-eclipse-plugin/README.markdown

 # The GF Eclipse Plugin

 John  J. Camilleri
-Updated: 8 Feb 2012
+Updated: 27 Feb 2012

-_The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° FP7-ICT-247914._
+_The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement no. FP7-ICT-247914._

 _This documentation is also available at the [MOLTO Project Wiki](http://www.molto-project.eu/node/1395)._